Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 You cannot unspawn objects on just specific clients.
 If you want to hide an object on some clients but display it on others use [Object Visibility] (TODO LINK).

+To get more control about object the object lifecycle MLAPI has built in object pooling you can learn more about that [here](TODO LINK advanced-topics/object-pooling).

 ## Scene Objects

 Any objects in the scene with NetworkedObject components will get automatically replicated by MLAPI.
 There is no need to manually spawn them.